 While healing, tattoos feel like a bad sunburn

-After the tattoo session and while a tattoo is healing, tattoos feel like bad sunburns.
+After the tattoo session and while a tattoo is healing it will feel like a bad sunburn.
 The initial healing stage for a tattoo takes 2-3 weeks.
-And it will feel like a bad sunburn and go through a similar process and stages to that of a bad sunburn.
+And it will feel like a bad sunburn and go through a similar process and stages to that of a sunburn.

 For the first 2-3 weeks your tattoo will need to be kept clean and moist with proper aftercare.
 You’ll need to keep your tattoo away from hot water and sunlight.
-Just like a bad sunburn, if you expose it to sunlight or hot water you’ll feel it.
+Just like a bad sunburn if you expose your new tattoo to sunlight or hot water you’ll feel it.
 It will hurt.

 And while your tattoo is healing it may peel and get itchy.
 But just like a sunburn you won’t be able to scratch it.
 No matter how itchy it gets.
 Yet proper aftercare products will help alleviate some of the itchiness.

 You won’t feel any sharp pain or burning sensations once the tattoo session is over.
 And if for some reason the tattoo pain persists or your tattoo becomes inflamed or swollen, you should consult your doctor.

 In the healing stages your new tattoo should feel like nothing more than a bad sunburn and be just as irritating as a sunburn.
 But it shouldn’t hurt.
 And continuing pain is often a sign of trouble.
 And if you experience continuing pain you should see your physician.

 Vagabond takes every opportunity to use high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial guidelines to learn more about how we keep our content accurate, reliable and trustworthy.